manugh1/Spring-Anti-Fraud-System/README.md

 export SPRING_DATASOURCE_PASSWORD=your_password
 ```

-You can also define these variables in a `.env` file in the `resources/` directory of the project.
+You can define these variables in a `.env` file in the `resources/` directory of the project.
 _Alternatively, you can use an in-memory database (like H2) by configuring the `build.gradle`
 and `application.properties` files._